valkey-io/valkey-glide/node/DEVELOPER.md

     Once building completed, you'll find the compiled JavaScript code in the`./build-ts` folder.

 5. Run tests:
-    1. Ensure that you have installed redis-server and redis-cli on your host.
-You can find the Redis installation guide at the following link: [Redis Installation Guide](https://redis.io/docs/install/install-redis/install-redis-on-linux/).
+    1. Ensure that you have installed server and valkey-cli on your host.
+You can find the Valkey installation guide at the following link: [Valkey Download page](https://valkey.io/download/).
     2. Execute the following command from the node folder:
         ```bash
         npm run build # make sure we have a debug build compiled first